Satcomwarrior/Mudd-monkies/README.md

 The `python/quantum_blueprint_optimizer.py` module is a classical solver that borrows the maths of continuous-time quantum walks.
 It is not a quantum computer, but it does simulate a complex-valued wavefunction so the optimiser can examine many layout permutations at once without getting trapped in a greedy corner case.

-- **What actually happens** – The solver builds a Hamiltonian matrix where low energy corresponds to desirable fixture relationships.
-At each step it evolves a complex state vector `psi` with the textbook update `U = torch.linalg.matrix_exp(-1j * H * dt)` and renormalises the result.
-This is straight from the Schrödinger equation and runs efficiently on a GPU such as an RTX 3070.
+### What "quantum-inspired" actually means

+- **Still classical hardware.** Everything runs on CPUs or GPUs, but the maths mirrors textbook quantum mechanics.
+The solver constructs a Hamiltonian matrix `H`, evolves a complex-valued state vector `psi`, and keeps the amplitudes normalised—exactly what you would do when integrating the Schrödinger equation.
+- **A real simulation, not branding.** The update step is literally `U = torch.linalg.matrix_exp(-1j * H * dt)` followed by `psi = U @ psi`.
+That `U` operator is the continuous-time quantum walk evolution operator; PyTorch handles the heavy matrix exponential so the algorithm can explore thousands of layout possibilities in superposition before sampling a result.
+- **Purpose built for optimisation.** The Hamiltonian encodes "badness": incompatible fixtures, low veil factors, or user penalties raise the energy.
+The walk drifts toward low-energy (high-quality) configurations across the entire blueprint simultaneously rather than stepping through placements one at a time.

+### Why this is different from "everyday" algorithms

+- **Greedy placement falls short.** A conventional greedy strategy drops fixtures in the nearest cheap spot and immediately commits to that choice.
+Once an early placement is wrong the whole layout collapses.
+- **Brute force is intractable.** Enumerating every layout for even 60 fixtures exceeds the number of atoms in the known universe.
+No amount of simple looping gets you an answer in time.
-- **Why bother** – Greedy heuristics settle for the first locally convenient placement.
-Brute force enumerates astronomically many combinations.
-The simulated quantum walk keeps a global view of the blueprint, allowing the probability wave to reinforce globally consistent solutions instead of getting stuck.
+- **Quantum walk keeps the global picture.** Because the probability wave spans the whole graph, harmony rules reinforce compatible pairings while dissonance damps conflicts.
+Sampling the wavefunction after evolution produces globally consistent sectors instead of local dead-ends.

-- **What you get back** – After evolution the algorithm samples the highest-probability fixtures, returning both the probabilities and the raw wavefunction so you can audit or post-process the result.
-There is no marketing smoke: you can inspect the Hamiltonian, probabilities, and selected node IDs directly.
+### What engineers can inspect

+- **Hamiltonian matrix.** Every compatibility, veil, and preference shows up explicitly so you can audit the energy landscape.
+- **Wavefunction (`psi`).** Returned alongside the selected fixtures for downstream tooling or sanity checks.
+- **Probabilities and selections.** The optimiser surfaces both the raw probabilities per node and the chosen IDs, making it easy to compare against domain expectations.

-This section exists so engineers can evaluate the approach without hype.
-If the model does not deliver, you can adjust the Hamiltonian weights, add explicit penalties or preferences, or swap in a different optimiser entirely.
+If the model does not deliver acceptable layouts, you can adjust the Hamiltonian weights, introduce extra penalties or preferences, or even swap the solver out entirely—the surrounding pipeline remains agnostic.